Suffering from cholestasis or itch-related complications? Learn remedies, treatments and tips about coping with cholestasis of pregnancy.

 I also found a few ways to make the days not feel so terrible.
 These didn’t cure me so much as give me an hour or two of relief before it started all over again.
 At least I had a bit of control, no matter how small, and the feeling that I was doing something to help.

 Here are a few coping methods and home remedies for cholestasis of pregnancy and PUPPPs:

 1. Soak in lukewarm or cool water

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 A simple way to find temporary relief is to sit in a bath, as often as two or three times a day.
 Soak in the tub for as long as possible, if only to prevent yourself from scratching.
-The water will also relax your mind help you take your mind off of things.
+The water will also relax your mind and help you take your mind off of things.

 I also suggest adding oatmeal to your baths.
 Don’t use traditional oatmeal, as these might not drain properly.
-I really liked the Aveeno packets:
+I really liked the Aveeno packets.

 2. Take cool showers

 The worst part of cholestasis was definitely at night.
 You’re trying to fall (and stay) asleep, but you’ll wake up and find you’d been scratching yourself.